Header logo

 What is self-employed Professional Indemnity insurance?

-Professional Indemnity insurance (PI) – sometimes called Professional Liability insurance – is a type of business insurance that will cover the costs of your legal defence, and any appropriate costs of correcting a mistake, if a client you have done work for takes legal action against you for a financial loss due to an alleged mistake or negligence on your part.
+Professional Indemnity insurance (PI) is a type of business insurance that covers the cost of your legal defence and any expenses involved in correcting a mistake, if a client takes legal action against you for financial loss caused by an alleged error or negligence on your part.

 What’s the difference between Professional Indemnity and Public Liability insurance?